buunguyen/esql/README.md

+### Warning: this library only supports Elasticsearch 1.x and 2.x at the moment.

 ### ESQL (Elasticsearch Query Language)

 Elasticsearch is powerful, so is its Query DSL.
 But Elasticsearch Query DSL's power comes at a cost: complexity.
 Even the simplest queries can be verbose and difficult to write.
 ESQL simplifies the construction of Query DSL by compiling queries written in an SQL-like language to Elasticsearch DSL.
 By only supporting essential features of the Query DSL, ESQL queries can be kept very simple.